starvagrant/toh/toh.markdown/the_bank_of_secrets.md

 Characters: Jonas, Bartender, Rachel, Waiter
 Tags: [Secrecy][Secrecy Loans][Aggregation of Secrets][Death's Secret Account][Fate]
 Status: Annotated::Staging
 Synopsis: Story begins with Jonas' conversation with a bartender, both over his attraction to married women and his employment in the Bank of Secrets, which manages loans (of secrets) and aggregates them for sale to clients.
-Jonas recounts his new department which it is suggested is for death, specifically assigning a timeframe of 24 hours for cause of death.
+Jonas recounts his new department which it is suggested is for death, specifically assigning a time frame of 24 hours for cause of death.
 Jonas then uses this information, along with his experience, to seduce a formerly engaged woman away from the planned location of her death.
-Unbeknownedst to him a contigency is set up.
+Unbeknownst to him a contingency is set up.
 Rachel perishes, as ill fates fall upon so many of Jonas' seductions.
 -->

 "All the good ones are taken," Jonas lifted his whiskey glass in toast.
-The man to the left of him clinked a glass, not really in agreement but to save Jonas the embarassment of holding his toasting glass up for no reason.
+The man to the left of him clinked a glass, not really in agreement but to save Jonas the embarrassment of holding his toasting glass up for no reason.
 The bartender came to fill it.
 He turned to the man who had taken part of the toast and began to speak, uninvited.

 "So I ask you, what's a man to yearn for?
 The bad ones, or the taken?"
 When the man chuckled nervously and faced the bartender and asked the same question.